PeterWong327/study-guide-notes/misc.md

 - How do packets get transferred around the internet?
   - Packets get transferred around the internet through multi-link ethernet networks.
 An IP router has a destination address that helps it know where to transfer to the next router (forwarding) until the packets reach the target destination.
 This entire process is called routing.

+-  What is Address Resolution Protocol?
+  - Address Resolution Protocol is a protocol that sends a broadcast to the ethernet network to find out which router (MAC address) owns a specific IP address.

+- What is the purpose of TCP?
+  - The purpose of TCP (transmission control protocol) is to provide a Byte Stream Service between a client and a server, which is connection oriented (set-up process) and reliable.
+TCP controls and manages the data transmission over between networks.